Mohamedjassim17/App_store/README.md

                                                       Introduction

-Nowadays, the percentage of mobile usage over desktop is steadily increasing.
-Android holds approximately 53.2% of the smartphone market, while iOS accounts for 43%.
+ •Nowadays, the percentage of mobile usage compared to desktop is continually increasing.
+Android holds approximately 53.2% of the smartphone market, while iOS commands a 43% share.

-The machine learning algorithm K-Means is used for this analysis.
+ •When it comes to app preferences, we aim to determine whether users tend to download paid or free apps more frequently.

+ •Additionally, we analyze the ratings associated with these apps and provide visualizations to illustrate the findings.

+ •For this analysis, we employ the K-Means machine learning algorithm.

                                                        Intel DevCloud